Student Finance CalculatorSFC

 ⚠️Critical for career changers

-If you did a 3-year degree and want to retrain later, you will only have roughly £9,535 of LLE left.
-That could fund one year of study or a handful of modules — not a second full degree.
-Unless you qualify for priority additional entitlement (see below).
+If you already used a 3 year degree worth of tuition support, you will only have roughly £9,790 left.
+That might cover one more year of study or a few modules, but it will not usually cover a second full degree unless you qualify for priority additional entitlement.

 What if the Money Runs Out?
 (Additional Entitlements)

-The LLE has two safety nets for learners whose balance hits £0.
-Both come with standard maintenance support and Plan 5 repayment terms.
+The LLE has two backstops for learners whose balance hits £0.
+Both come with standard maintenance support and the usual Plan 5 repayment terms.

 Priority Additional Entitlement